 Whether you’re extraordinarily careful with your keyword targets, totally flippant with them, or something in between, you can eventually run into a “keyword cannibalization” problem.

-Let’s say for a target keyword phrase, “best bike for teenager,” you have not one but two pieces of content ranking.
+Let’s say for a target keyword phrase, “best bike for a teenager,” you have not one but two pieces of content ranking.
 One of these is at position 4, while the other is at position 6.

 Cool!
 You have two pages ranking.
 More ranking pages is better, right?